-Another way to request for general donations is to tie it into a campaign such as "Buy - A - Brick to Help Support Healthy Food for Orphans" or "Supply a Reusable Sanitary Pad for a TeenAge Girl" or Make sure you have some literature to give people, such as a flyer about the local international host or targeted project, as well as a registration form that includes name, address, and how many bricks the person purchased.
+Another way to request for general donations is to tie it into a campaign such as "Buy-A-Brick to Help Support Healthy Food for Orphans" or "Supply a Reusable Sanitary Pad for a Teenage Girl" or make sure you have some literature to give people, such as a flyer about the local international host or targeted project, as well as a registration form that includes fields such as the name, address and the number of bricks purchased.
 This is important to keep a record of donors because they might give again the following year.
-This is part of the institutionalizing the fundraising.
+This is part of the institutionalizing fundraising.

 One key element to this type of fundraising is making your donation request appropriately affordable.
-By doing a Buy-A-Brick or Kit campaign, you should set the value of the unit, in this case a brick, low enough that your friends, relatives, classmates, or professional associates would be willing to buy one or two.
+By doing a Buy-A-Brick campaign, you should set the value of the unit, in this case a brick, low enough that your friends, relatives, classmates or professional associates would be willing to buy one or two.
 People, especially students, will be more apt to buy a \$3 brick than a \$10 brick.

-For your acquaintances who may have a little bit more disposable income, let them know that their donation to your cause is tax deductible.
+For your acquaintances who may have a little bit more disposable income, let them know that their donation to your cause is tax-deductible.

-20. Other Creative Fundraisers
+20. Other creative fundraisers:

-- Organize a bake sale. - Hold a walk-a-thon or bike-a-thon.
-This can be as simple as organizing the folks in your neighborhood to get some exercise, fresh air and contribute to a good cause by doing a couple of laps around the neighborhood. - Do odd jobs (wash windows, mow lawns, paint) for local businesses and neighbors in exchange for their pledges. - Organize "bicycle valet parking" at any big events going on.
-This will not only raise funds you need, but also promote bicycle use. - Ask your local city council members, mayor, or state representatives to sponsor you as a challenge for others to join in and do the same. - Set up a display case at your student union, community center or church.
+- Organize a bake sale. - Hold a walkathon or bikeathon.
+This can be as simple as organizing the folks in your neighborhood to get some exercise, fresh air and contribute to a good cause by doing a couple of laps around the neighborhood. - Do odd jobs (wash windows, mow lawns or paint) for local businesses and neighbors in exchange for their pledges. - Organize "bicycle valet parking" at any big events going on.
+This will not only raise funds you need but also promote bicycle use. - Ask your local city council members, mayor or state representatives to sponsor you as a challenge for others to join in and do the same.

+- Set up a display case at your student union, community center or church.
 Ask each of your friends who sponsor you to find one other sponsor. - Potluck dinner featuring ethnic food and music from the country you are going to. - Movie night: choose a film about the project destination.
-Netflx and Amazon have many options.
+Netflix and Amazon have many options.